ritaayaowei/Cybersecurity-Portfolio/README.md

 # 👩🏽‍💻 Rita Ayaowei – Cybersecurity Portfolio
 I recently earned a Master of Science in Cybersecurity Technology from the University of Maryland Global Campus.
 I also hold a Bachelor's degree in Information Technology and am CompTIA Security+ certified.
-I also hold a Bachelor's in Information Technology** and am *CompTIA Security+ certified*.

 With hands-on experience in a Security Operations Center (SOC) and a growing portfolio of projects, I'm actively building my skills in threat detection, vulnerability assessment, and digital forensics.